Skip to content

 FERPA protects the privacy of student and parent information.
 When FERPA was first enacted in 1974, it primarily addressed the improper disposal of files in the physical realm.
 However, the destruction of digital documents is outlined in new provisions.

-FERPA requires that a mandatory destruction date is set for nearly all confidential information involving a student (excluding some academic data).
-While courts have routinely held that FERPA does not provide a private right of action against educational institutions, complaints may be filed with the Department of Education.
+FERPA requires the setting of a mandatory destruction date for nearly all confidential information involving a student (excluding some academic data).
+While courts have routinely held that FERPA does not provide a private right of action against educational institutions, complaints may be filed with the U.S. Department of Education.

 FERPA noncompliance may result in the forfeit of federal funding or monetary damages for improper disposal at the state level.